Gülhan Şen

-Gülhan Şen (born July 16, 1978) is a Turkish television presenter, producer, and speaker.
+Gülhan Şen (born July 16, 1978) is a -Bulgarian-Turkish television presenter, producer and speaker.

 Biography

 Gülhan Şen was born in Shumen, Bulgaria and completed primary school there.
 In 1985, her name changed to Galina Hristova Mihaylova due to a compulsory name change law, and a compulsory immigration law applied to Turks brought her to Turkey in 1989.

 Şen graduated from Muhsin Adil Binal Secondary School and Kabataş High School in Turkey, and studied radio and television at Istanbul University Communication Faculty.
 In London, Şen took courses on "Television News and Programs Preparation" at Reuters News Agency.